mikkojarvinen/UWD/UWDHSAFixTool/README.md

 ```
 HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\DeviceSetup\InstalledPfns
 ```
-and checks is a corresponding HSA is installed on the system.
+and checks if a corresponding HSA is installed or missing on the system.

 ## Detect only
 Run `Is-HSACompliant.ps1` and it will return "Yes" the system is OK.
 If the system is missing one or more previously installed HSA's the script will return "No".